lucimarinozzi/modern_cpp_for_cv/README.md

 # modern_cpp_for_cv
-Repo contains several exercises of the "Modern C++ for Computer Vision" course offered by university of Bonn.
+This repository contains several exercises of the "Modern C++ for Computer Vision" course offered by university of Bonn.